Reedley High School

 Reedley High School was established in 1918 as the first public high school in Reedley, California, and in the Kings Canyon Unified School District.
-It boasts one of the largest marching bands on the West Coast.
-Every year, Reedley High hosts a CMEA Music Festival.
+It serves as one of five high schools in the district.

 Admissions

 Approximately 1,836 students attend Reedley High.
 The racial makeup of the school is 47% White, >1% Black or African American, >1% Native American, 2% Asian, 1% Filipino, and 1% from other races.
 48% of the population is Hispanic or Latino.

 Athletics

 The school's mascot is the Mighty Pirate also known as Pete the Pirate.
 The RHS school colors are Kelly green and white.
 Reedley High School competes in the CIF Central Section and Tri-County Athletic Conference.
-It has won many CIF Div.
-II championships, and its cross country team is persistently dominant.
 Sports at RHS include: